linz/nz-buildings/docs/source/introduction.rst

 Source Imagery
 ---------------------------

 Resolution of imagery used for capture of building outlines ranges from 50cm pixel resolution (0.5m GSD) to 10cm pixel resolution (0.1m GSD).
+An index of the imagery used for these data sets can be seen in the Imagery Surveys index described here: https://nz-imagery-surveys.readthedocs.io/en/latest/index.html

 Coverage Maps
 ---------------------------